RoseSecurity/Enum_AzureSubdomains/README.md

 | search.windows.net | Search Appliance |
 | azure-api.net | API Services |

-It may take a while to pay off, but enumerating existing Azure subdomains may be handy for anyone looking to do subdomain takeovers.
-Subdomain takeovers are usually done the other way around (finding a domain that’s no longer registered/in use), but by finding the domains now, and keeping tabs on them for later, you may be able to monitor for potential subdomain takeovers.
+***NOTE: Enumerating existing Azure subdomains may be handy for anyone looking to conduct subdomain takeovers.
+Subdomain takeovers are typically done the other way around (finding a domain that’s no longer registered or in use), but by preemptively discovering the domains, and keeping tabs on them for later, you may be able to monitor for potential subdomain takeovers.***

 # Demo: